Gene Targeting Strategies:

 A conditional point mutation mouse model introduces a point mutation when certain conditions are met.
 In the gene targeting strategy below, when Cre recombinase is present, a point mutation will be introduced tissue specifically via Cre activity.
 There are two major design strategies illustrated below.

 Tag and Reporter Gene Knockin

 Genes tagged with EGFP, YFP, LacZ, Flag, mCherry and other sequences are useful for monitoring gene expression.
 Reporter gene mouse models are used to construct phylogenetic trees for cell development studies.
 Replacement of an endogenous gene with a reporter can simultaneously achieve gene knockout and knockin in the same mouse model.

 Rosa26 Locus Knockin

-Traditional transgenic mouse models are usually constructed via pronuclear injection of plasmid, and many different founders can be obtained.
-The experimental results from different founder mice can be quite different and not reproducible due to the difference in integration copy number and loci.
+Traditional transgenic mouse models are generated via pronuclear injection of a plasmid, where many different founders can be obtained.
+Experimental results from different founders can vary and not be reproducible due to the differences in integration copy number and loci.
 Currently, most researchers use site-specific integration strategies to build gene edited mouse models.
 Rosa26 is the most commonly used “safe harbor” locus because Rosa26 encodes a nonessential nuclear RNA expressed in almost all tissues.
-Conditional expression of an exogenous gene will result when a LoxP-3X-STOP-LoxP sequence is inserted upstream of the exogenous sequence at the Rosa26 locus, and this model is crossed with a Cre deleter.
-There are also some other safe harbor loci, such as H11, TIGRE etc.
+Conditional expression of an exogenous gene will result when a LoxP-3XSTOP-LoxP sequence is inserted upstream of the exogenous sequence at the Rosa26 locus, and this model is crossed with a Cre deleter.
+Examples of additional safe harbor loci include H11 and TIGRE.